Ey321/HTMLyX/README.md

 ## Motivation

 [LyX](https://www.lyx.org/) is an open-source document processor.
 Usually, it export document as `.tex` file which are then compiled to `.pdf` using some installation of TeX.
 However, the multiple TeX instances of different operating systems make it difficult to compile files on different computers.

+Moreover, the `.pdf` documents generated are not easily viewed on mobile devices with small screens.
+Attempts have been made to compile both LyX and LaTeX documents into html code, but such attempts are lacking in terms of _Right-to-Left support_ and _support of math equations_.
+This project claim to provide adequate support for both.

 ## Usage